apache/logging-log4net/CONTRIBUTING.md

 #### Pull requests

 Pull requests are built and tested automatically by our continuous deployment pipeline.
-All pull request builds are listed [here](https://builds.apache.org/job/logging-log4net/view/change-requests/).
+All pull request build jobs are listed [here](https://builds.apache.org/job/logging-log4net/view/change-requests/).
+When a build passes, the built assemblies can be downloaded from the Jenkins job.
+Use this feature to test your changes against our build server.

 # Additional resources